jbouny/jbouny/contents/en/articles/screen_space_grid/thumbnails/index.md

 - the rotation of the camera in the world
 - the position of the camera in the world

-We could set these data with uniform but there is an easier way: extract it from available matrices.
+We could set these data with a uniform, but there is an easier way: extract it from available matrices.
 The view matrix is composed of the rotation and the translation.

 <p style="text-align:center;">